TyGuS/suslik/certification.md

 opam install coq coq-mathcomp-ssreflect coq-fcsl-pcm coq-htt
 ```

-Each synthesized Coq certificate imports `SSL`, a module consisting of predefined tactics.
-The module source may be compiled by running `make clean && make` in the directory `certification/coq`.
+Before verifying a generated Coq certificate, make sure to compile the predefined tactics by running `make clean && make` in the directory `certification/coq`.
+Each generated Coq certificate adds this physical directory to the load path of Coq, and then maps it to the logical directory `SSL`.

 ### Running Synthesis with Certification